novuslogic/CodeImatic.codegen/README.md

-Zcodegen
+CodeImatic.codegen
 ========

-Zcodegen is a template driven source code and static website generator.
+CodeImatic.codegen is a template driven source code and static website generator for CodeImatic Tools.

 Dependencies